 Benevolence is a word that isn’t necessarily used by many in daily conversation.
 So perhaps we should define it.
 Merriam-Webster’s dictionary defines benevolence as “the disposition to do good,” or “an act of kindness.”
 It is also defined as “charity motivated by sympathy, understanding and generosity.”
 Nitobe succinctly defines Benevolence as “feeling distress for others.”
 However, when one conjures up their classical, bellicose notion of a samurai, Benevolence may not be the first attribute to come to mind.
 A samurai’s demonstrating of Benevolence implied… (this article continues in the paperback version)

 These articles have been collectively published in the two-time award-winning book: Inner Bushido – Strength Without Conflict by Castle Rock AIKIDO Dojo Cho, Sean Hannon.
-The book is available for purchase HERE.
+The book is available for purchase on Amazon.